-Hawaii’s Pillars of Peace program was launched by the Hawai‘i Community Foundation to cultivate compassion, mindfulness, and justice in their daily lives and to better understand the roles of diversity and culture in the practice of peace.
-A key component is a new initiative designed to encourage using social and emotional learning (SEL) educational components in Hawaiian schools and community organizations.
+Hawaii’s Pillars of Peace program was launched by the Hawai‘i Community Foundation to help students cultivate compassion, mindfulness, and justice in their daily lives and to better understand the roles of diversity and culture in the practice of peace.
+A key component of the project was an initiative designed to encourage the use of social and emotional learning (SEL) educational components in Hawaiian schools and community organizations.
 SEL skills, positive discipline, and a safe and healthy school climate align closely with Native Hawaiian values such as belonging, respect, generosity, and responsibility.

-IMPAQ is using a mixed methods approach that includes culturally responsive evaluation practices, to evaluate the implementation, effectiveness, and sustainability of the project.
-This includes analysis of grantee administrative data, Hawai‘i DOE public use data, student, teacher and parent surveys, site visit interviews, and on-site observations of teacher professional development and classroom activities.
-This study will provide valuable information on what it will take to effectively implement SEL programs in Hawaiian schools.
+IMPAQ used a mixed methods approach, which included culturally responsive evaluation practices, to evaluate the implementation, effectiveness, and sustainability of the project.
+This included analysis of grantee administrative data, Hawai‘i DOE public use data, student, teacher and parent surveys, site visit interviews, and on-site observations of teacher professional development and classroom activities.
+This study provided valuable information on what it takes to effectively implement SEL programs in Hawaiian schools.